antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 - Set `directrtpsetup` to `yes` globally
 - Set disallowed and allowed codec the same for all participating SIP accounts, for example by setting `disallow=all` followed by `allow=ulaw`

+Below is the example of ZRTP preparation for a SIP account (in this case `101`).
+You must do these type of changes on all participating SIP accounts.

 Edit `/etc/asterisk/sip_friends.conf`:

 ```